 Brisbane Naturists believes that naturism is a philosophy as much as a lifestyle.
 We believe in clothing optionality for first timers to the lifestyle to get adjusted and to ‘try before they buy’.
 However, with your third visit to our community you will be expected to go nude with others (weather permitting).
 For girls and women who are menstruating, you can opt to wear a pair of briefs if you are feeling uncomfortable but there are a growing number of them now who do not believe that menstruation is anything to be ashamed or uncomfortable about.
-One young lady who teaches nude yoga and meditation classes in SEQ has said she’s even coached classes whilst being on her period and feels no shame or embarrassment about it.
+Jessa O’Brien, who teaches nude yoga and meditation classes in SEQ has said she’s even coached classes whilst being on her period and feels no shame or embarrassment about it.
 Part of naturism is also about living low impact lifestyles, so the less clothes you own and wear (especially in the summertime) the more you save on water and electricity when doing laundry.

 Does Brisbane Naturists subscribe to any religious, spiritual or political ideologies?

 The answer is “not necessarily”.
 We come from all walks of life just like the rest of society, and we welcome people of all religious and spiritual persuasions as long as they do not try to be forceful about other people unwilling to adopt them.
 There are several naturists who are of the Pagan/Wiccan persuasion, as well as Buddhists and “New Age” people, but there is also a growing Christian Naturist movement which has discovered that there is a difference between Christianity, churchianity and Bibleianity.
 The founder of the Brisbane Naturists group is also a Christian himself and has attended Christian services at a couple of naturist venues in Brisbane several years ago.
 Check out the Brisbane Christian Naturists group on Facebook for more information.
-On an international basis there is the CNA (Christian Naturists of America) group headed by Cameron Bennett and in the UK the Christian Naturist Fellowship group.
+On an international basis there is the Christian Naturists Association group headed by Cameron Bennett and in the UK the Christian Naturist Fellowship group.
 Australia has a small, disorganized Christian naturist movement.

 Do you endorse other naturist/nudist groups or venues around Brisbane?